imikiani/monitoring-mysql-container-with-zabbix/README.md

-Now with the image below, you can create the following items in the `Zabbix server` host configuration and have the parameters sent by the zabbix agent in your monitoring system.
+Now you can create the following items in the `Zabbix server` host configuration and have the parameters sent by the zabbix agent in your monitoring system.

 Keys you can add: